-- 15. Beyond the unequivocal restoration of the IRA ceasefire, these negotiations are without preconditions.
-Each participant will be able to raise any significant issue of concern to them, and to receive a fair hearing for those concerns, without this being subject to the veto of any party.
-Any aspect can be raised, including constitutional issues and any other matter which any party considers relevant.
-No negotiated outcome is either predetermined or excluded in advance or limited by anything other than the need for agreement. - 16.
-Among the crucial issues is decommissioning.
+16. Among the crucial issues is decommissioning.
 This must be resolved to the satisfaction of the participants, without blocking the negotiations.
 In their report, the International Body said the parties should consider an approach under which some decommissioning would take place during the process of all-party negotiations.
 Both the British and Irish Governments support the International Body's compromise approach.
 Agreement needs to be reached on how to take it forward, so that the process of decommissioning is not a block to progress in the negotiations, but can be used to build confidence one step at a time during them.
-The British and Irish Governments will bring forward proposals to implement all aspects of the report and on the basis of these proposals, which will require sufficient consensus for adoption, work to secure the launch of the three strands of political negotiations in September. - 17.
-The proposals they envisage will reflect common ground already established in the discussions so far and will include: - the commitment of each participant to work constructively during the negotiations to implement all aspects of the International Body's report; - the establishment, in parallel with the launch of the three strands, of an Independent Commission as recommended in the International Body's report;
+Both Governments will be looking for the commitment of all participants to work constructively during the negotiations to implement all aspects of the International Body's report.
+They will bring forward proposals to implement all aspects of the report and on the basis of these proposals, which will require sufficient consensus for adoption, work to secure the launch of the three strands of political negotiations by the [end of September].